zeynelacikgoez/Claude3-Haiku-AutoGen2/README.md

 These limits can be increased with the first payment and after waiting periods.
 You can find more information about this in the Anthropic documentation: https://docs.anthropic.com/claude/reference/rate-limits

-If you have problems with the rate limits, we recommend contacting the Anthropic support directly to find a solution.
+If you have problems with the rate limits, I recommend contacting the Anthropic support directly to find a solution.

 After completing these steps, you have successfully set up Claude 3 Haiku in AutoGen 2 and can now use it.